 Who they can contact for professional help

 Ask your child to write down some professional organisations they can call on at times of crisis to ensure they receive professional advice.
-This might include 24/7 counselling services such as Kids Helpline (1800 55 1800) or Lifeline (13 11 14), and their doctor, psychologist, or psychiatrist.
+This might include 24/7 counselling services such as Kids Helpline (1800 55 1800), Lifeline (13 11 14) or 13Yarn (13 92 76; to speak with an Aboriginal and Torres Strait Islander crisis supporter), and their doctor, psychologist, or psychiatrist.